nerdmed/profile-helper/Readme.md

 # Profile Helper
 This helper is ment to assist you with read/write operations to the users profile.
-It is only handling with the Meteor Accounts provided profile namespace.
+It is only working with the the Meteor.user().profile namespace.

 ## Get Started